epandco/express-register-resource/README.md

-# Resource Generator
+# Express Register Resource

-An opinionated http resource generator for express.
+An opinionated http resource framework for express